ketanhdoshi/ketanhdoshi.github.io/_posts/2021-4-1-Beam-Search.md

 **First Position**

-In the first timestep, it uses the Encoder’s output and an input of a “<START>” token to generate the character probabilities for the first position.
+In the first timestep, it uses the Encoder’s output and an input of a “&lt;START&gt;” token to generate the character probabilities for the first position.

 ![Character probabilities for the first position (Image by Author)]({{ site.baseurl }}/assets/images/BeamSearch/Seq-Seq-3.png)